uptrace/bun-docs/docs/guide/queries.md

 ## Scanonly

-Sometimes, you want to ignore some fields when inserting or updating data, but still be able to scan columns into such fields.
+Sometimes, you want to ignore some fields when inserting or updating data, but still be able to scan columns into the ignored fields.
 You can achieve that with `scanonly` option:

 ```diff
 type Model struct {